 Together, they developed the idea for a platform called “ShalomShalom.”
 The app would make Jewish meditation practices easily accessible to people like themselves who were searching for a deeper connection to their faith.
 Their mission was to help others rediscover and embrace the transformative power of Jewish prayer and meditation while preserving and sharing the invaluable traditions and wisdom that had once been lost to them.

-ShalomShalom: A Jewish-Based Meditation App
+ShalomShalom: A Jewish Meditation and Prayer App

 ShalomShalom is a modern, user-friendly platform that helps people connect with Jewish spiritual traditions, deepen their faith, and find peace, comfort, and meaning in their daily lives.
-Until now, there has been no faith-based Jewish spiritual meditation app geared towards a culturally Jewish, yet religiously disconnected user.

 ShalomShalom will help users manage their stress and reconnect with their faith.
 Some of our app’s key features include: